mspncp/gosu-wiki/C---Tutorial.md

 (At this point, please download [Space.png](https://raw.githubusercontent.com/gosu/gosu/master/examples/media/Space.png) and ensure that your compiled binary can find it at `media/Space.png`.)

-*Note:* `Gosu::Image` has no default constructor to prevent the creation of unusable 'zombie' images.
-You can use `std::unique_ptr`, `std::shared_ptr`, `std::optional`, or raw pointers if you need to delay the creation of an image.

 `Gosu::Image`'s constructor takes two arguments, the filename of the image file and "image flags".
 Here we pass `IF_TILEABLE`, see [[Basic Concepts]] for an explanation.
 Basically, you should use this flag for map tiles and background images.

+*Note:* `Gosu::Image` has no default constructor to prevent the creation of unusable 'zombie' images.
+If you use a `Gosu::Image` as a member variable, you will need to initialise it in your constructor's initialiser list.
+You can use `std::unique_ptr`, `std::shared_ptr`, `std::optional`, or raw pointers if you want to delay the creation of an image.

-As mentioned in the last section, the Window's `draw()` member function is the place to draw everything, so this is where we draw the background image.
+As mentioned in the last section, the Window's `draw()` member function is the place to draw everything, so we override it and draw our background image.

 The image is drawn at the position (0, 0) - the third image is the z position; see [[Basic Concepts]] for an explanation of Z ordering in Gosu.

 #### 2.1.
 Player & Movement